vobornik/mt4-trade-copy/README.md

 Metatrader4 Trade Copy tool
 ===========================

 Metatrader4 tool software to copy all trades from one MT4 terminal to one or more terminals - usually connected to other brokers.
 It uses pure MQL4 language for all the logic.
 The Windows core kernel32.dll library is used for reading from outside of `experts\files` directory on Windows.
-On linux (running under Wine) is not necessary, one could make a symbolic (or hard-) link to share one file under different directories.
+On Linux (running under Wine) it is not necessary, one could make a symbolic (or hard-) link to share one file under different directories.

 Concept
 -----
 The tool consists of two main components (MQL4 EA scripts) - TradeCopy Master and TradeCopy Slave.
 Both terminals need to run on the same computer (or at least need to share one filesystem).
+The original idea came from user Николай published in [Automated Trading and Strategy Testing](http://www.mql5.com/en/articles/189) article on mql5.com.

-TradeCopy Master - runs on any chart on an MT4 terminal we want to copy trades from.
+* **TradeCopy Master** - runs on any chart on an MT4 terminal we want to copy trades from.
+It writes all necessar info into a file as soon as any change happens (new trade, SL or TP change, close trade, etc.)
-TradeCopy Slave - runs on any chart of MTterminals we want to copy trades to.
+* **TradeCopy Slave** - runs on any chart of MTterminals we want to copy trades to.
+It reads the status file regurarly and react accordingly as sson as any change occurs.

 Features
 --------